 4. Conclude with a call to action

-When wrapping up your cover letter, it’s crucial to include a strong call to action in your closing paragraph.
-This isn’t just about expressing gratitude—it’s about setting the stage for the next steps in the hiring process.
+To finish your cover letter, add a strong call to action in the last paragraph.
+It’s not only about saying thanks.
+It’s also about preparing for the next steps in hiring.

-Instead of a simple “thank you,” aim to propose a specific plan, such as scheduling a meeting or a call to discuss how you can contribute to the company.
+Instead of just saying “thank you,” suggest a specific plan.
+For example, propose a meeting or a call.
+This way, you can discuss how you can help the company.

 Here are some examples of how to end a cover letter: